 It’s a great idea to set up a Genius Hour Station at the beginning of the process.
 This is where you can display relevant posters, and provide students with access to all of the different handouts and notes they may need.
 Making these things available to students from the outset, ensures they can grab what they need without asking you, even if they are at a different step to their peers.
 This encourages autonomy and increases student accountability!

 Set Up Genius Hour Student Notebooks

 Students also set up their project books during this step.
-Using the Genius Hour Notebook Template in Full Size or the Genius Hour Notebook Template in Half Size, students can use a lined notebook or blank artist’s notebook to keep track of all of their thoughts, ideas, handouts, research notes and progress through the Genius Hour process.
+Students can use a lined notebook or blank artist’s notebook to keep track of all of their thoughts, ideas, handouts, research notes, and progress through the Genius Hour process.

 In step two, students engage more deeply with their selected topic and are supported in moving from a broad topic to a more refined area of study that is suitable for a Genius Hour project.

 Helping students to understand that they can’t just do a Genius Hour project on dogs, without identifying a more complex problem to research or solve can be tricky.
 This Identifying a Genius Hour Problem Flowchart will help students move from a broad topic (like ‘dogs’) to an identifiable problem (like ‘why are there so many stray dogs in our community?’).

 This step is one of the most challenging and important steps in the Genius Hour process.
 In order to progress with a research topic that provides suitable scope and depth, students need to formulate a deep, open-ended inquiry question.